 But leaving it blank would be a huge mistake. . .
-I simply never knew how important descriptions were until I starting curating.
+I simply never knew how important descriptions were until I started curating.

-Even a short description gives curators some much needed insight into the images submitted.
+Even a short description gives curators some much-needed insight into the images submitted.
 Remember, they often have no other information about the work or artist.
-It is very common for artist names and website info to be kept out of the picture in order to make the selection un-biased.
-And yes, art should speak for itself, but writing a couple sentences regarding the intent of the materials, the subject matter and style will add a world of richness to the digital images that are submitted.
+It is very common for artist names and website info to be kept out of the picture to make the selection unbiased.
+And yes, art should speak for itself, but writing a couple of sentences regarding the intent of the materials, the subject matter, and style will add a world of richness to the digital images that are submitted.

 Many times, I would look at a particular work and cock my head. . .
 I knew that I liked the work, but didn’t quite “get it.”
 If the artist had a good description, I moved from liking the work, to understanding and respecting the work AND the artist.

-When a description was weak or non-existent, it was difficult for me to guess as to the reason why.
+When a description was weak or non-existent, it was difficult for me to guess the reason why.
 Was it laziness?
 An inability to communicate the purpose or intent of the work?
 A desire to have the work be interpreted without the interference of the artist?
-If it’s the latter, than simply write this in the description so I’m not thinking you didn’t care.
+If it’s the latter then simply write this in the description so I’m not thinking you didn’t care.